 Aspiring entrepreneurs are often told to start a business by following their passion.
 Richard Branson of Virgin agrees that passion is the fundamental reason behind his company’s success:

 When you believe in something the force of your convictions will spark other people’s interest and motivate them to help you achieve your goals.
 This is essential to success.

 Most people do not feel true passion.
-Sure, many feel the need to be passionate and to speak passionately about their ideas and startups.
+Sure, many need to be passionate and speak passionately about their ideas and startups.
 But there’s a very important difference between feeling the need to be passionate and actually being passionate about an idea.
 Richard Branson WAS passionate and has continued to inject his passion into every business he started.
 But, even his passion hasn’t fail-proofed his startups.
 There have been plenty of failures along the way.

 Passion is exciting, contagious and interesting.
 We celebrate people who appear passionate – and we should.
 But passion can also be fleeting.
 Here are three reasons why passion might not be enough, in the long run, to help you launch and sustain a successful business: